sarahfwood/GA-Project1-Snake/README.md

 * Use **Javascript** for **DOM manipulation**
 * **Deploy your game online**, where the rest of the world can access it
 * Use **semantic markup** for HTML and CSS (adhere to best practices)

-## How to Play
-  Snake is a single-player game where the player earns points by guiding the snake to eat food randomly placed on the game board.
-Each item of food the snake eats the longer it grows.
-The game is over if the snake hits the edge of the board, or itself.
-To make things even more challenging, the snake increases speed as the longer it gets!
-  The aim of the game is to stay alive as long as possible.

 ## Technologies
 * HTML5